 Dogs that bark excessively can be a source of great irritation for neighbours.

-If you have a problem with a neighbour's dog, or if your own dog is barking too much, this brochure contains information that may help.
+This page will give you information that may help if you have a problem with your neighbour’s dog, or if you own dog is barking too much.

-Try talking to the dog's owner about the problem first.
+Try talking to the dog's owner clearly and politely about the problem first.

 They may not even be aware of the problem if the dog is only barking when they are out.
 You may be able to help them identify why the dog is barking.

 Assist them by giving them this information.
 If they are unapproachable or you are not comfortable approaching them, try placing the 'Dear Neighbour' letter contained in this information.

 The Dispute Settlement Centre provides free advice to help neighbours sort out problems such as barking dogs, phone 1300 372 888.

 If all communication and approaches with your neighbour has failed, you can lodge a complaint with your local council.